 - Not have supervisory responsibility for the program, classroom or staff that is being assessed (i.e. Director).

 - Be free of conflict of interest according to a list of criteria.

 - Complete the Great Start to Quality Approved Assessor Certification Process, which includes an orientation webinar and follow-up questionnaire.
 The questionnaire follows the webinar session.

-After all documentation and verification is received and completed, Approved Assessor will receive a certificate via email that designates them as an Approved Assessor for the appropriate Program Quality Assessment.
-The Approved Assessor will then be ready to complete the appropriate Program Quality Assessment for Great Start to Quality.
+After all documentation and verification is received and completed, the Approved Assessor will receive a certificate via email that designates them as an Approved Assessor for the appropriate observation tool.
+Observations scores are input into the MiRegistry system therefore approved trainers must have an individual account in MiRegistry and be trained on the process.

 Approved Assessor FAQs

 You can view a list of frequently asked questions (FAQs) for those looking to become or those who are currently an Approved Assessor.